History of Cornwall: Smuggling heyday

 The peak of smuggling in Cornwall was evident in the late 18th and early 19th centuries.
 Import taxes and other duties on goods led to a number of traders and consumers evading the extra price burden by using the county's ragged coastline as a landing point for dutiable goods.
 The most trafficked items were brandy, lace and tobacco, imported from Continental Europe.
 The Jamaica Inn pub on Bodmin Moor has been noted for its early association with smuggling.
 By the 19th century, a large proportion of the population of Cornwall – an estimated 10,000 people, including women and children – were thought to take part in the smuggling business.
-The rate of smuggling subsided in the coming century, and by the 1830s, two factors were established to have combined to make smuggling less worthwhile – improvements in coastguard services which lead to capture, and the reduction of excise duties on imported goods.
+The rate of smuggling subsided in the coming century, and by the 1830s, two factors were established to have combined to make smuggling less worthwhile – improvements in coastguard services which led to capture, and the reduction of excise duties on imported goods.